pivotal/docs-cluster-essentials/deploy.md

 #### <a id='install-unix'></a> On macOS or Linux

+>**Note** If Pod Security Admission is enforced on the Kubernetes cluster (e.g. TKGs with vSphere7 and Kubernetes version >=1.26), modify `install.sh` with the steps mentioned [here](#modify-install-script-unix) to ensure that Cluster Essentials is installed successfully.

 Configure and run `install.sh`, which will install `kapp-controller` and `secretgen-controller` on your cluster:

 - For online installation, run: